 Empty Nest Syndrome: When Loneliness Invades the Home

-Although empty nest syndrome can affect you when your children leave the home, you understand that it’s for their well-being and part of the cycle of life.
+Although empty nest syndrome can affect you when your children leave home, you understand that it’s for their well-being and part of the cycle of life.

 Have you ever felt alone?
 If you’ve ever been a parent you’ve surely experienced the reality of when your children grow up and leave home.
 You feel that loneliness and fear that’s called empty nest syndrome.